hyleramy/DataAdvocate/AOI.md

 Geospatial Land Use Discrepancy:

-Below is a depiction of out current zoning designations.
-This void is countinuous throughout all effected layers.
-After noticing this error 3 years ago, Ive been on the hunt for an answer.

 <a href="http://tinypic.com?ref=w048zp" target="_blank"><img src="http://i67.tinypic.com/w048zp.gif" border="0" alt="Image and video hosting by TinyPic"></a>
 <body class="theme-base-0d"></body>

+This depiction is a screen shot of our current zoning designations.
+The void is countinuous throughout all effected layers.
+After noticing this error 3 years ago, Ive been on the hunt for an answer further requiring a ground assessment.
+Variabilities in elevation and classifying LiDAR point clouds can establish a better understanding on how this area is characterized.